NexxusCraft/.github/profile/README.md

 We're thrilled to have you join our vibrant Minecraft community!
 Whether you're a seasoned explorer or just starting your blocky adventure, you're in for an amazing journey.

 ## About Us
-At [Minecraft Network Name], we're dedicated to providing a top-tier gaming experience for players of all skill levels.
+At [NexxusCraft.net], we're dedicated to providing a top-tier gaming experience for players of all skill levels.
 Our network features a variety of game modes, each offering unique challenges and opportunities for fun.

 ## Discord Community
 Join our **Discord** server to connect with fellow players, stay updated on server events, and engage in lively discussions about all things Minecraft!